mautic/developer-documentation-new/docs/rest_api/authentication.rst

 .. warning::

-    Mautic's API library doesn't have support yet for this flow, but there's an open PR that adds support: :xref:`Client Credentials Support`
+   Mautic's API library doesn't support this flow yet, but there's an open PR that adds support.
+See :xref:`Client Credentials Support`.

 .. vale off